-The elective courses offered parallel to core courses, stimulate the social and environmental sensitivity and hence the approaches of focused and issue based group discussion were followed.

-Courses for experiences of teacher enrichment

-The courses on fine arts, performing arts, communicating English, and physical education are offered through experiential, experimental, physical and participatory approaches.
+The elective courses that are given in addition to core courses encourage social and environmental awareness, which is why issue-based and focused group discussion techniques were chosen.
+Courses providing enrichment opportunities for teachers.
+Through interactive, experimental, physical, and participatory approaches, classes on fine arts, performing arts, communicating English, and physical education are given.